Okelm/okelm.github.io/content/blog/1on1part2/index.md

 ---
 title: 1on1s part 2, Why to run it?
 date: "2019-03-05T13:00:00.000Z"
-description: "This time the focus is on why should we even bother running meetings like that."
+description: "This time the focus is on why should we even bother running meetings like that.
+There are a couple of undebatable benefits of conducting such meetings."
 ---

 ### Benefits for a company